rubenhortas/rubenhortas.github.io/_posts/2025-08-16-nftables-dynamic-antispoofing-networkmanager.md

 Scripts placed in `/etc/NetworkManager/dispatcher.d/` should be named with a number (between 00 and 99) followed by a descriptive number.
 The naming convention it's `XX-name`.
-NetworkManager executes these scripts in numerical order from lowest to highest.
+[NetworkManager](https://networkmanager.dev/).executes these scripts in numerical order from lowest to highest.

 We give execution permissions to the script: